NeilJustice/ZenUnitAndMetalMock/README.md

 ### STARTUP and CLEANUP

-To define a function to be called before each test, there is STARTUP.
-To define a function to be called after each test, there is CLEANUP.
+For defining a function to be called before each test and test case, there is STARTUP.
+For defining a function to be called after each test and test case, there is CLEANUP.

 ```cpp
 #include "ZenUnit.h"